morphl1n/spillthetea/README.md

 **[You can visit the live site here](https://spillthetea.herokuapp.com/)**

 ### TThis project is designed using the Model-View-Controller (MVC) architectural pattern, which provides clear separation of responsibilities between the data model, user interface, and control logic.
-The project's code can be found on the "Master" branch of the repository.
+The project's code can be found on the "master" branch of the repository.

 ### Here are some key features of this project: